alexbevi/alexbevi.github.com/_posts/2026-07-15-reconstructing-rippers-iavf-media-pipeline.markdown

 segment.clearDisplayBefore = pendingDisplayClear;
 ```

 Before presenting that segment, it clears the ScummVM surface and submits the update.
+If `0x68` is followed by `0x70` instead of another segment, the engine records a final display clear and applies it after the presentation and any managed-audio tail complete.

 Palette handling required similar care.
 RIPPER has another Smacker path that preserves palette ranges used by the toolbar and other interface elements.
 IAVF does not use that same path.
 The original packet renderer installs the packet's active palette directly, so applying the interface patch universally would modify the introductory movies incorrectly.